Lymah123/100-days-of-code/daily-journal.md

 - I worked on the Leetcode question (two sums).
 My approach was to write down my thought process on paper and implement it in VS Code.
 I transferred the solution to Leetcode and submitted it after all the test cases passed.
 - I started with the draft for week 6 of the #100DaysOfCode blog post, which I will publish tomorrow.

+Day 42: 05/01/25

+- I worked on a leet code question (Merge sorted array)
+- I published the week 6 recap of the #100DaysOfCode blog post.